abpio/abp-commercial-docs/en/startup-templates/microservice/using-management-module-as-microservice.md

 ### Creating the Audit Creation Handler

 Published events will be handled in LoggingService since this service is responsible for writing the auditing logs.
-Create a handler named `AuditCreationHandler` under **LoggingService.HttpApi.Host** since this layer references to Hosting.Microservices where the `CreateAuditInfoEto` namespace is located:
+Create a handler named `AuditCreationHandler` under **LoggingService.HttpApi.Host**:

 ```csharp
 public class AuditCreationHandler : IDistributedEventHandler<AuditLogInfo>, ITransientDependency